Skip to Content

 Cruise Ship Movement – When Docking

 When the cruise ship docks you may be able to feel some movement.
-This is similar to how it feels when a train which you are on divides.
+This is similar to how it feels when a train which you are on divides into two sections.

-I commute to work by train so this analogy makes sense to me, apologies if you’re not a frequent train passenger!
+I used to commute to work by train, so this analogy makes sense to me.
+Apologies if you’re not a frequent train passenger!

 Can You Feel The Ship Move in an Inside Cabin?